kkibria/slideshow-dist/md/chindex.md

 # Slides and Navigation
 ## How do I make multiple slides?

 Do I need to make one text file for each slide?
 That might be a lot of files!

 Worry no more.

 A single Markdown file can contain all your slides.
 We use simple and practical ways to break the content into multiple slides.

-- Use Top level headings to create a new slide.
+- Use top level headings to create new slides.
 - Use Front Matter to create a new group of slides in a particular layout.

 >- > Did you notice that we have switched, just now, the layout to a ***two column*** mode?
 >- > It was done with ***Front Matter***.

 ## Navigating thru the SlideShow presentation is simple
 You can use followings to navigate between the pages:
 - `PageUp`, `↑` (`Up-Arrow`), `←` (`Left-Arrow`) keys to go backward.